 Here is everything we take with us hiking, with some explanations for some of the larger items below!

-We each carry a different type of backpack and love both for different reasons.
-Adam carries a REI Co-op Trail 40 Pack (they have mens and womens styles), which is great for hiking and everyday use.
+We both carry a REI Co-op Trail 40 Pack (they have mens and womens styles), which is great for hiking and everyday use.
 It is huge and can fit so many things, as well as a water bladder, which is useful both on the trail and in cities.
 We took it to the Florida Keys for a week, as well as Vietnam for 6 weeks and were able to fit almost all of our items (plus camera gear!) in this bag.

-I carry a WANDRD PRVKE 31L Backpack, which fits multiple laptops, multiple cameras, chargers, personal items, and more!
-It has a hidden passport pocket and opens from the back, making it safer from pickpockets.
+I (Kathryn) used to carry a WANDRD PRVKE 31L Backpack, which fits multiple laptops, multiple cameras, chargers, personal items, and more!
+It also has a hidden passport pocket and opens from the back, making it safer from pickpockets.
 I did really like it, but it wasn’t the best for hiking, so I switched to the REI pack listed above!

 Kathryn rocks Lowa Women’s Renegade GTX on the trails and she LOVES them!
 Adam wears the ALTRA Lone Peak 6 Trail Running Shoe, which is a trail running shoe, so they are less bulky than boots, but still great for the trail.